The student asks:

 Anyadeva tat viditadatho aviditadadhi

 iti susruma purvesam ye nastad vyacacaksire.

 These teachings of the Upanishads are not teachings of theories or dogmas.
-It is a transmission of truth through the activity of dialogue.
-It is giving an opportunity to that unknowable, non-experienceable, inexpressible truth to unfold itself to reveal itself, in the interaction between the questions and the response, the student and the rishi.
+They are a transmission of truth through the activity of dialogue.
+They are giving an opportunity to that unknowable, non-experiencable, inexpressible truth to unfold itself to reveal itself, in the interaction between the questions and the response, the student and the rishi.
 So, anticipating the question of the student, the rishi says, iti susruma purvebhyam this is what we have heard from our teachers from those who explained to us the mysteries of life, those who helped us to understand the secret of life, those who revealed the secret to us, from them this is what we have heard.
 And what have we heard?

 We have heard that truth, the ultimate reality, the essence of our being is different from all the known and the knowledge.